Requirements for Ob-Gyn Residency Training

 - International medical graduates must have valid ECFMG certification before the application deadline.

 - DO students who ultimately wish to practice in Florida must have already completed their AOA-required rotating internship.
-Our residency curriculum does not fulfill this requirement, set by the Florida Board of Medicine in order to obtain Doctor of Osteopathic Medicine license in this state.
+Our residency curriculum does not fulfill this requirement, set by the Florida Board of Medicine in order to obtain a Doctor of Osteopathic Medicine license in this state.

 The University of Florida Department of Obstetrics and Gynecology is an equal employment opportunity employer.

 For more information on the application process or our training program, please contact the Residency Coordinator, Mary Latham, at (352) 273-7943.